 Normally delivery of a Paradise Mountain Log Home is between 60-90 days.
 A Sales/Purchase Contract signed and payment received.
 Large commercial projects may take longer.
 Scheduling is on a first come first served basis.
 The designing and drawing can require time depending on the complexity of the home.

-Yes you can.
 You will need a 5 man crew with two of them being experienced Carpenters/Framers.
-We would also supply a Log Smith to assist your crew for supervision.
 You would also be responsible for the crane with an operator.
 Or if you prefer, we can provide the set-up crew and the crane.

 The complete log package contains all of the following:

-The average cost on our log packages is $50 to $60+ per square foot, depending on the design complexity and delivery destination.
-Logs that are larger in diameter or are Spruce or Douglas Fir add to the cost per square foot, please contact us so we can provide a more detailed quote.
+The average cost on our log shell packages range from $65 – $75+ per square foot for the average homes and higher depending on the complexity of the design, number of corners and roof system and delivery destination, delivered and installed.
+Logs that are larger in diameter, 14” – 16” mean diameter or Douglas Fir and Western Red Cedar add to the cost per square foot.
+Please contact us so we can provide a more detailed quote.